18F/tock/docs/deployment-process.md

 </details>

-#### Automated Releases to Production
+#### Automated releases to production

-Tock is automatically deployed to Production using CircleCI using GitHub Releases and Git tags.
-Tags are versioned using the following structure, the letter `v` followed by the full year, full month, full day, followed by a period and a version number for that release.
+Tock is automatically deployed to Production using CircleCI, GitHub releases, and Git tags.
+Tags are versioned using the following structure: the letter `v` followed by the full year, full month, and full day, followed by a period and a version number for that release.
 For example:

 ```sh